-Are you in the process of having your attic insulated, but you want to know why your old traditional insulation needs to be removed?
+Are you in the process of having your attic insulated with spray foam, but you want to know why your old traditional insulation needs to be removed?

 You might be thinking that the old cellulose or fiberglass material on the floor of the attic will add additional insulation up there, but that isn’t the case.
 That old insulation could cause more problems than it’s worth and hinder the spray foam’s ability to efficiently insulate your attic.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of attics across the lower peninsula.
-We know that the old traditional insulation on the floor of the attic must be removed before the roof deck can be sprayed with foam because it hinders the airflow in your home.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of attics across the lower peninsula and greater Toledo area.
+We know that the old traditional insulation on the attic floor must be removed before the roof deck can be sprayed with foam because it hinders the airflow in your home.

 Think of your home like a lava lamp.
 As the wax at the bottom of the glass bottle begins to heat up, it shoots to the top where it hovers for a moment, but then drops back down to the bottom as it cools.
 This cycle is repeated over and over again.

-The heat rises and the cooler air falls, but it is circulating throughout your house.
-More on circulation in your home in just a bit.
+The heat rises, and the cooler air falls, but it circulates throughout your house -- more on circulation in your home in just a bit.

-Why Remove the Old Fiberglass or Cellulose When Insulating the Roof Deck
+Why Remove the Old Fiberglass or Cellulose When Insulating the Attic Roof Deck

-If there is a layer of fiberglass or cellulose insulation on the floor of the attic, as the air from your living space heats up and rises it will want to move into your attic.
+If there is a layer of fiberglass or cellulose insulation on the attic floor, as the air from your living space heats up and rises, it will want to move into your attic.
 You want to let that air get into that space without the hindrance of the old insulation.

 Why Does Circulation Throughout the Attic Matter?